 On November 26, 2013, Rider SR of the Solar Rebate Tariff was implemented.
-A \$91.9 million rebate cap was agreed upon by Ameren Missouri, the MPSC staff and various stakeholders.
-The cap encompasses all rebate applications received after Aug.1, 2012.
-On Dec.
-17, 2013 the \$91.9 million cap was reached based on applications received.
-Rebates continue to be paid thru calendar year 2018 based on the queue of applications received as of December 17, 2013.
+A \$91.9 million rebate cap was agreed upon by Ameren Missouri, the Commission Staff and various stakeholders.
+The cap encompasses all rebate applications received after August 1, 2012.
+On December 17, 2013, the \$91.9 million cap was reached based on applications received.
+Rebates continue to be paid through calendar year 2018 based on the queue of applications received as of December 17, 2013.